Maximal Anderson Localization and Suppression of Surface Plasmons in Two-Dimensional Random Au Networks: Simulation Details

-and considered those modes resonant, which fall into an eigenvalue interval $\ensuremath{\left[1-\delta,1+\delta\right]}$ close to 1.
-In our analysis we deliberately set $\delta=0.4$ in order to have a sufficiently large statistics for the autocorrelation and inverse participation number, when averaging over the ensemble of resonant modes.
+Therefore the singularities of the resolvent occur at frequencies where $\mathcal{P}_k\approx1$.
+Hence, we can consider those modes resonant, which have eigenvalues that fall into a small interval around 1, i.e., $\left|\mathcal{P}_k-1\right| \leq \delta$.
+In our analysis we deliberately set $\delta=0.4$ in order to have sufficiently large statistics for the autocorrelation and inverse participation number, when averaging over the ensemble of resonant modes.
 Smaller intervals yield similar results in terms of localization with larger stochastic noise.
 Larger intervals should be avoided in order to not pick up non-resonant modes close to the accumulation point of the spectrum at 0.

 Using that model we computed the localization properties of the resonant modes (typically as an average over all resonant modes in the interval) for a set of free pa\-ra\-me\-ters of the model.
+In order to improve the statistics, we generally averaged the results over several lattice configurations.
 As reference structure we employed a square lattice of NPs (i.e., holes) matching the filling factor of the experiment.
-We then varied \begin{itemize} \item geometrical parameters (total size of the system, filling factor via density of NPs, diagonal (random entries of $\hat{\boldsymbol{\alpha}}$ via NP-size distribution) and off-diagonal (random entries of $\hat{\boldsymbol{G}}$ via NP distance distribution) disorder) \item dielectric parameters (gold, aluminum) \item interaction parameters (quasi-static, fully retarded) \end{itemize} and evaluated the autocorrelation and inverse participation number (and other characteristics): For the autocorrelation, we evaluated
+We then varied \begin{itemize} \item geometrical parameters: \begin{itemize} \item total size of the system (0.75$\mu$m\,-\,1.5$\mu$m) \item filling factor/coverage via density of NPs (18$^2$-29$^2$ NPs (representing the holes of the webs) in the system leading to filling factors of 0.1\,-\,0.4) \item disorder via uniform principal axis ($\pm$ 10\,nm\,-\,20\,nm) and orientation distribution of the NPs (corresponding to random diagonal entries in $\boldsymbol{\alpha}$) and uniform position distribution (corresponding to off-diagonal random entries of $\mathbf{G}$) \end{itemize} Please note that by independently randomizing the principal axis length of the NPs also their volume was randomized.
+The uniform distribution of the NPs around their nominal positions of the square lattice was limited such that the square distribution boxes of adjacent NPs touched but did not overlap. \item dielectric parameters ($\varepsilon_{\text{gold}}$ and $\varepsilon_{\text{aluminum}}$ are taken from \cite{diel_Au} and \cite{diel_Al}) \item interaction parameters (quasi-static, fully retarded) \end{itemize} and evaluated the autocorrelation and inverse participation number (and other characteristics): For the autocorrelation, we evaluated